Key Takeaways:

 Here are a few ideas:

-This mixed approach works especially well in contemporary kitchens or those with an open floor plan.
+This mixed approach works especially well in contemporary kitchens or those with an open floor planA scaled drawing that outlines the placement of fixtures, walls, and utilities..

 For Modern Kitchens: